z-zang/lm-lab-css-bem/README.md

 .button__text--disabled {}
 ```

-# What is OOCSS?
+# What is OOCSS? 🧐

-OOCSS (Object Oriented CSS) is a methodology created by [Nicole Sullivan](https://github.com/stubbornella/oocss/wiki) 2009, for writing CSS that abstracts away CSS repetition into re-usable "objects".
+OOCSS (Object Oriented CSS) is a methodology created by ([Nicole Sullivan](https://github.com/stubbornella/oocss/wiki) 2009), for writing CSS that abstracts away CSS repetition into re-usable "objects".

 ## What is a CSS "object"?